What is ZIP format?

 is_zipfile(): The is

 zipfile() checks whether a file is a legitimate ZIP file.
 It returns True for zip files and false if it is not a zip file.

 ZipFile.namelist() returns a list of archive members arranged by name.

 ZipFile. setpassword(): This method sets the password to encrypt and extract the zip file.

 infolist() creates a ZipInfo instance that contains all of the zip file’s information.
-We have access to all information, including file last modification dates, file names, the system on which the files were created, Zip version, compressed and uncompressed file sizes, and so on.
+We have access to all information, including file last modification dates, file names, the system on which the files were created, Zip versions, compressed and uncompressed file sizes, and so on.